JordanEvan77/Annuity-Investment/README.md

 # Annuity-Investment
 Small scale program that reads info from files, writes info into new files, and then based on that performs annuity calculations via bisection.
+I was given the following scenario:
+"C3 inc., a company, wants to have the tools to figure out the fair amount of the initial monthly payment for such a contract given a list of arbitrary cash flows from the customer and an annual inflation adjustment percentage."
+I was then given sparse input files to work with, which I then used to create dense input files, through program create_dense_files, and then read into another program, called search_annuity which would use bisection method to determine the best monthly pay out for the company in the given circumstance.
+It then prints out the recommendations along with the reasoning behind it.
+If running the code, you will want to use test case 1.